hijiangtao/awesome-toolbox/chrome/config.md

 * `chrome://sessions`: This displays the number of sessions and magic list that are currently running.
 * `chrome://settings`: Settings.
 * `chrome://sync-internals`: This gives information about the chrome sync feature, including the Sync URL used by google, and sync statistics.

+# Violentmonkey Plugin

+* The script files are in `./Violentmonkey-scripts.zip`

+# Adblock Plugin

+* The filtering rules are in `./Adblock.log`